Official Statistics

 4. Flooding - Make safe

-5. Flooding - Other inc Evacuation
+5. Flooding - Other including Evacuation

 6. Rescue or evacuation from water

-“Flooding - Make safe” was only introduced to the IRS in 2012, therefore those incidents would probably be recorded as “Flooding - Other inc Evacuation” until that point.
+“Flooding - Make safe” was only introduced to the IRS in 2012, therefore those incidents would probably be recorded as “Flooding - Other including Evacuation” until that point.
 37 records in the financial year 2010 to 2011 and the financial year 2011 to 2012 have an unknown incident type but are included to ensure the totals match other sources.

-4. Variable by Variable - outcomes
+4. Variable by variable - outcomes

-Variable Name: EVACUATIONS Variable Description: The number of people evacuated IRS Question: 9.3
+Variable Description: The number of people evacuated

 An evacuation is the direction of people from a dangerous place to somewhere safe.
 This variable is the number of people who were evacuated from the incident, unharmed but with assistance from FRS personnel.
 Those who are rescued or rescued with an injury are not included in those that are evacuated from the incident.

-Variable Name: EVACUATIONS_CODE Variable Description: A code to help users analyse data IRS Question: 9.3
+Variable Description: A code to help users analyse data

 A rescue is where person has received physical assistance to get clear of the area involved in the incident.
 A baby carried out in the course of another person’s escape is not included as a rescue, however if a rescuer (including FRS personnel) entered the building or other area affected by the water in order to rescue the baby, then the baby is recorded as a rescue.